kontent-ai/delivery-sdk-js/README.md

 var KenticoCloud = require('kentico-cloud-delivery-typescript-sdk');

 /**
  * This is optional, but it is considered a best practice to define your models
-* so you can leverage intellisense and so that you can extend your models with
+ * so that you can leverage intellisense and extend your models with
  * additional methods.
  */
 class Movie extends KenticoCloud.ContentItem {
     constructor() {
         super();